altunixon/wips/lns/altina_ln/ASP-52-.md

 “Looks like that’s the case.”

 The Seventh Imperial Army was heavily involved in the eastern battleline.
 As the type of battle at the eastern area was usually forest battle, the unit has little cavalry, but high in infantry.
-Though it should not exceed more than twenty thousand.
+Though it should not exceed more than twenty thousand.<br/>

 “Will we be joining up with them?”